 Male Hormone Assessment

-In the case of azoospermia, blood analysis of hormones should be taken.
-This will tell us if there is either a blockage or no sperm production within the testis.
-Exceptionally if the levels of testosterone are too low, in the most severe cases hormone replacement therapy will be advised.
+In the case of total absence of sperm in the semen, also known as azoospermia, hormone blood tests should be undertaken.
+These tests will reveal whether the cause is due to a blockage or to a lack of sperm production altogether.
+In the most severe cases, if testosterone levels are too low, hormone replacement therapy will be advised.